 ABA specialists with implement multiple treatment steps that help children overcome challenging behaviors and develop socially significant skills.

 Overcoming challenging behavior

 - Functional Behavior Assessment, or FBA: An FBA is one of the first assessments conducted in ABA therapy when a child engages in challenging behavior.
 It is a comprehensive set of assessment procedures to help understand why problem behavior occurs so that the therapist can best provide intervention services.
-FBA involves an indirect assessment, direct observational data collection and sometimes a systematic, structured assessment called a functional analysis.
+FBA involves an indirect assessment, direct observational data collection, and sometimes a systematic, structured assessment called functional analysis.
 The results can reveal a cause and effect relationship between problem behavior and what is maintaining it.